What is sexual orientation?

 Secret sexual life

-In all the four cases above, the involved individuals were ‘adults’ and were engaging in anal sex with ‘mutual consent’ in ‘privacy’.
+In all the above cases, the involved individuals were ‘adults’ and were engaging in anal sex with ‘mutual consent’ in ‘privacy’.
 These are just a few classic examples.
 Incidents such as these are rampant.
 Doctors get to see several such cases in their private practice as well as in general hospitals.
 I wish all those who are critical of section 377 of the Indian Penal Code need to give serious consideration to their demands.
 The legal experts, social activists, gay organisations and the media cannot afford to be ignorant about possibilities such as these.

 It also needs to be noted that as per Section 377 of the Indian Penal Code, anal sex is a punishable offence, even between husband and wife with mutual consent.